Tory Burch Semi-Annual Sale 2022: This Weekend's Best Double Discounts

-Tory Burch Semi-Annual Sale Winter 2022: The Best Double Discounts to Shop This Weekend
+Tory Burch's Semi-Annual Sale Ends This Weekend: Shop the Final Days of the Best Double Discounts

-If you're searching for some ultra-stylish options to fill your closet in the new year, you're in luck: the Tory Burch Semi-Annual Sale is here until January 9 and giving you an extra 25% off sale styles with code EXTRA.
+If you're searching for some ultra-stylish options to fill your closet in the new year, you're in luck: the Tory Burch Semi-Annual Sale is here until Sunday, January 9 and giving you an extra 25% off already discounted sale styles with code EXTRA.

 Whatever you might be looking for -- a pair of Tory Burch shoes (like a new loafer or tall suede boot for winter), a knit cardigan, a leather shoulder bag or something else entirely -- the New York-based fashion brand is sure to have it.
 And right now, the label has some of its most stylish pieces available for up to 75% off the original price.
 It's the perfect time to welcome 2022 and treat yourself.

-As you would expect, there are a ton of must-have deals available in the sale section of the Tory Burch website, which may leave you at a loss for what to add to cart.
+As you would expect, there are a ton of must-have deals available in Tory Burch's sale section, which may leave you at a loss for what to add to cart.
 Luckily, ET did some shopping ahead of time just for you.

 Scroll down to see the sale items from Tory Burch that caught our eyes, below.